filecoin-project/ref-fvm/testing/integration/tests/evm/README.md

 After adding new contracts, the generated modules must be added to `lib.rs` manually (although this could be part of `build.rs`).

-Tip: If it looks like a contract is not being picked up by `build.rs`, try `make all` to see if there's anything wrong with the Solidity compilation.
+_Tip_: If it looks like a contract is not being picked up by `build.rs`, try `make all` to see if there's anything wrong with the Solidity compilation.